johnkinsky/book/pypi_downloads/readme.md

    ```
    openseries
    ```
+   The package must have been on PyPi.org long enough (longer than a day) to retrieve valid data.

 4. Once the script completes, open the HTML file, in the same directory as the script, to see the charted data.
 You should see something similar to the following image.

 ![htmlcontainer.png](htmlcontainer.png "HMTL version")